By Libby Taylor

 Vanilla extract can also help, aided by its alcohol content.
 Apply 3-4 drops of vanilla extract onto a cotton swab and hold directly against the affected tooth several minutes for immediate relief.

 Some other toothache home remedies include:

 The temporary relief of a home remedy for toothaches can be as close as your kitchen pantry.
-If you're still a little skeptical about what might work for you, you can visit this home remedy archive where people talk about thier experience trying different remedies.

 A toothache is simply known as any varying level of pain in your teeth or jaw areas.
 This can be caused by a number of reasons, from injury to gum disease, but the most common one is tooth decay.
 One of the simplest types of decay is a cavity, and depending on the degree of the cavity, the pain can become agonizing.
 It is very common and may occur at any time, so many people turn to natural and home remedies for a toothache.
-Dental care during pregnancy becomes especially importnat, and pregnant women often turn to natural remedies due to the fact that they are typically discouraged from using over-the-counter medications during their pregnancy.
+Dental care during pregnancy becomes especially important, and pregnant women often turn to natural remedies due to the fact that they are typically discouraged from using over-the-counter medications during their pregnancy.

 While these home remedies can help alleviate the pain, they will not fix the problem.
 Visiting your general dentist for an oral examination is the only way to completely diagnose the problem and seek a permanent solution.

 The most common causes of a toothache are: